 In today’s world, consumers are more likely to trust the dermatologist quoted in an article or seen on a trusted TV news outlet than the one they saw in an ad.
 Being able to use the media coverage you’ve earned to market your practice will push you ahead of your competitors and gain clients.
 This becomes a “non-event” if your practice has no website to showcase any of your media coverage.
-One of the many reasons to hire PR, is so that when patients are perpetually seeing your name in “high authority” websites, this will cause them to google you and find you online, or online articles will hyperlink to your website.
+When patients perpetually see your name in “high authority” websites, they’re going to google you, find you online, or articles will hyperlink to you.
 The more backlinks you have from top tier media coverage, this will organically enhance your SEO (Search Engine Optimization).

 Without having that online presence, the media coverage gets lost in thin air.
 Also, a dermatologist without a website looks completely antiquated and lacking in transparency.
-So hire the best PR firm you can afford and you that PR coverage to market the heck out of your practice
+So hire the best PR firm you can afford to market the heck out of your practice